-Once again, the Harold L. Siegelman Trophy will be awarded to the top overall individual performer based on results in all events spanning the entire convention at EuroQuest.
+Once again, the Harold L. Siegelman Trophy will be awarded to the top overall individual performer based on results in events spanning the entire convention at EuroQuest.

 The trophy is named in honor of Harold Siegelman, who was one of the most active and competitive gamers in the Games Club of Maryland until his untimely passing in March 2003.
 As well as being an accomplished Euro-Gamer, Harold was also a competitive tournament bridge player.
 Harold was also known for his prowess playing games on the Internet at BrettspielWelt, where he went by the moniker “Shlimazl.”